 Kenya is one of the most popular expat destinations in Africa.
 Many of those who relocate to Kenya do so with children and for these expats, finding a good school is a priority.
-Expats living in Nairobi may find that schooling options for their children are limited, especially in terms of exorbitant tuition fees and the standard of education.
+Expats living in Nairobi will find a good selection of private and international schooling options for their children – however, school fees can be prohibitively expensive.

 Many public schools in Nairobi are underfunded and poorly resourced, although those within cities are generally of a better standard compared to rural areas.
 Still, private schools hold more promise, especially for expat students from the UK as the academic system is similar to the British national curriculum.